apache/calcite/site/_docs/reference.md

 **Note**: The `Tumble`, `Hop` and `Session` window table functions assign each row in the original table to a window.
-The output table has all the same columns as the original table plus two additional columns `window_start` and `window_end`, which repesent the start and end of the window interval, respectively.
+The output table has all the same columns as the original table plus two additional columns `window_start` and `window_end`, which represent the start and end of the window interval, respectively.

 ### Grouped window functions
 **warning**: grouped window functions are deprecated.